-- Mechanical tenderisation

-a meat cleaver or meat hammer may be used to beat the meat.
-Cutting into small cubes or mincing can also help. - Chemical tenderisation (marinating) -the addition of any liquid to flavour or soften meat before cooking.
+- Mechanical tenderisation - a meat cleaver or meat hammer may be used to beat the meat.
+Cutting into small cubes or mincing can also help. - Chemical tenderisation (marinating) -- the addition of any liquid to flavour or soften meat before cooking.

-There are three ways that heat is transferred to food.

-- Conduction the exchange of heat by direct contact with foods on a surface. - Radiation energy in the form of rays. - Convection currents of hot air or hot liquid transfer the heat energy to the food.
+Conduction - the exchange of heat by direct contact with foods on a

+Radiation - energy in the form of

+Convection - currents of hot air or hot liquid transfer the heat energy to
-Tasks

-- Choose a recipe that you enjoy or have made recently and explain in detail the functions of the ingredients. - 2.
-Explain the function of raising agents, giving examples of recipes.
+1. Choose a recipe that you enjoy or have made recently and explain in detail the functions of the ingredients.
+2. Explain the function of raising agents, giving examples of